 It seems like ancient history now, but Ferrari was still very much Vettel’s team when Leclerc arrived at the start of 2019.
-It didn’t take long for the Monacan driver to make his mark though, almost winning his second Ferrari race in Bahrain before being denied by an engine issue.
+It didn’t take long for the Monacan driver to make his mark though.
+He almost won his second Ferrari race in Bahrain before being denied by an engine issue.

-Leclerc also showed an ability to learn and adapt: After losing victory at Austria to a late on-the-limit overtake by Verstappen, he subsequently upped his defensive driving at Silverstone, and was rewarded with victory at Monza despite warnings for his own defensive driving being over the mark.
+Leclerc also showed an ability to learn and adapt.
+After losing victory at Austria to a late on-the-limit overtake by Verstappen, he subsequently upped his defensive driving at Silverstone.
+He was eventually rewarded with victory at Monza despite warnings for his own defensive driving being over the mark.

 However, both of Leclerc’s DNFs were due to driver error.
-The idea that he is prone to mistakes has carried on until the present day, but like Verstappen and Hamilton before him, the most likely scenario is that he will mature with age and experience.
+The idea that he is prone to mistakes has carried on until the present day.
+Like Verstappen and Hamilton before him, the most likely scenario is that he will mature with age and experience.
 Not many would bet he would outscore Vettel in 2019.
 Incredibly he would fare even better against the German in 2020.

 Comparison with other 2019 Driver Rankings

 There’s a lot to interpret here, but as expected each result has something about it that’s different to the general consensus.
 I’ll leave you to look through and see where opinions differ and which aligns most closely with your own opinions.

 For current posts (e.g. the 2021 rankings or 2022 mid-season rankings) the results are generated from all the data available at the time.
 I took the decision to follow this approach for 2019, rather than making listing the model’s current rankings for the year.

 However, we can also see how these results would be different if we included the additional data from 2020-22: